Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - Sega Mega Drive / Genesis
   - There are no tools to convert the colour palette of the sprites and the documentation is outdated.
-Tricky situation. 😬 There is a prototype build.
+Tricky situation. 😬 There is a unfinished build.
     <br/>
     <br/>
 - [Emscripten](https://emscripten.org/index.html) (SDL2)